1er signes ménopause

 Urinary disorders

-Urinary leaks, frequent urges
+Urine leaks, frequent urges to pee

 Joint pain